Peter Andre

-Peter Andre (born Peter James Andrea; 27 February 1973) is a British-Australian singer, songwriter, and television personality.
+Peter James Andrea (born 27 February 1973), known professionally as Peter Andre, is a British singer, songwriter and media personality.

 Born in England to Cypriot parents and raised in Australia, Andre achieved success in the mid-1990s as a singer, topping the UK Singles Chart with "Flava" and "I Feel You" in 1996.
 After featuring in the third series of I'm a Celebrity...Get Me Out of Here! in 2004, he found renewed popularity and his 1995 hit "Mysterious Girl" reached No. 1 upon reissue.
 He has continued his career in music and television, notably competing in the thirteenth series of Strictly Come Dancing (2015) and starring in the Katie & Peter TV franchise (2004–2009) with his then-wife Katie Price, whom he met when both took part in I'm a Celebrity.

+Andre has produced twelve studio albums.
+In the United Kingdom, he has garnered fifteen UK Top 20 hit singles, three of which peaked at the number one position.
+His thirteenth album, Legacy, (a mixture of new songs and reimagined versions of previous hits) is due for release in 2026.

 Early life

 Andre was born Peter James Andrea on 27 February 1973 in the Harrow area of London, the son of Greek Cypriot parents.
-He was raised as one of Jehovah's Witnesses but is now lapsed.
+He was raised as a Jehovah's Witness but is now lapsed.
 His brother, Andrew, died of kidney cancer at the age of 54 in December 2012.
 His other brother, Chris, is also a musician who continues to reside in Cyprus.
 At the age of six, Andre and his family relocated to Australia, where they lived in Sydney before settling on the Gold Coast when he was nine.
 At the age of 14, he finished in second place behind Wade Robson in a dancing competition in which the prize was to meet Michael Jackson.
 In 1989, 16-year-old Andre became a contestant on Australian talent show New Faces.
 As a result, he was offered a recording contract for $146,000.
 During this time, he lived in a beach-side apartment in Surfers Paradise and attended Benowa State High School on the Gold Coast.